issueapp/spring/README.md

 Features
 ---

+  - Cover screen
+  - Section page
+  - Toolbar
+  - Swipe view where user can flick through different sections pages with swipe to view a continuously
+  - Pagination

   - Responsive layout that scales automatically for iPhone, iPad depends on resolution and orientation
-  - Pagination
   - Menu for navigation

+UI Design

+ - Icon, startup screen
+ - buttons
+ - pop over dialog view for collect product and share
+ - modal view

 Dependencies
 ---